spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/product-relations/creating-product-relations.md

     link: docs/scos/user/features/page.version/product-relations-feature-overview.html
 ---

-This topic describes how you create a product relation.
+This document describes how to create product relations in the Back Office.

 ## Prerequisites